rajeevnaikte/language-performance/README.md

 | err |	The number of assertion errors for the test step. |
 | rat |	Failed requests ratio (the percentage of requests that failed). |

-## Performance Metric
+## Performance Metric on Macbook Pro
 #### Calling "Save & Read" and "Calculate monthly interests" - Java serving more TPS.
 - Java resulted in average TPS of 235.28 as compared to NodeJS 162.73.
 - Java average time to process is 23.32 millisecond as compared to NodeJS 92.59 millisecond.
-- From the TPS change chart we can see that Java is slower at the begining, but speeds up as it warms-up.
+- From the TPS change chart we can see that Java is slower at the beginning, but speeds up as it warms-up.
 ###### Java
 ![SaveCalculateJava](./metric/soapui-loadtest-results/Screen%20Shot%202020-10-02%20at%201.05.48%20AM.png)